 It is compatible with Windows 1110/8/8.1/7 and Windows Server 2019/2016/2012/2012 R2/2008/2008 R2/2003/2003 R2.
 Now get its trial edition by clicking the following download button and install it on your Windows Server.

-How to back up your PC before starting updating Windows Server 2012 R2 to 2019:
+How to back up your PC before starting to update Windows Server 2012 R2 to 2019:

 1. Double-click the icon of MiniTool ShadowMaker to launch it to its main interface.